Banff’s Best Family Winter Activites:

 If you were to place yourself inside a snow globe, what would it look and feel like?
 Well, probably Lake Louise in winter.
 This magical destination is an experience that leaves many speechless as they’re overwhelmed by sparkling snow, glacier-capped peaks, and an ice castle built on the lake itself.
 From late January until early March, ice sculptures carved from the Ice Magic Festival greet visitors along the pathway.

-Borrow our snowshoes, rent some skates, go on a sleigh ride on the lake, check out the historic Fairmont Chateau Lake Louise Hotel, and take in world-famous Lake Louise in all its winter beauty.
+Borrow our snowshoes, rent some skates, go on a sleigh ride on the lake, check out the historic Fairmont Chateau Lake Louise Hotel, and take in world-famous Lake Louise in all its winter beauty on a full day tour from Banff without the stress of parking or winter driving.
 The best part?
 Children 5 and under are free on this full day tour!

 Families with kids age 4 and up can enjoy tubing at Mount Norquay by racing each other or going down in groups!
 The magic carpet takes you back up the hill and the work out of being on a mountain.